cierelabs/json-complete/README.md

 | ✅    | ❌             | Built-in                                              |
 | ✅    | ❌             | Encodes to String                                     |

-* ° - JSON will encode sparse arrays by injecting null values into the unassigned indices.
+* *1* - JSON will encode sparse arrays by injecting null values into the unassigned indices.
+* *2* - Both JSON and json-complete partially support
 * † - Unsupported Types cannot reasonably be encoded.
 The value of the Type will be encoded as an empty plain Object instead of its real type.
 Unsupported Types can still encode Arbitrary Attached Data, if it exists.
   - WeakSet and WeakMap - Not iterable, by design, for security reasons.
   - Math